 The Bridge to Kindergarten Transition Program is designed for children who will be entering kindergarten in the fall.
 Priority is given to children who have spent little or no time in a preschool setting.
 The program is designed to introduce the young children to the structure and rhythm of the classroom.
 It is called a Bridge Program because it is aimed at helping children cross from the pre-kindergarten environment to Kindergarten.

 Over one hundred children participate in the Summer Bridge Program each year, which consists of an average of eight classes at all six elementary schools within Amador County: Jackson, Plymouth, Ione, Pine Grove, Pioneer Elementary Schools, and Sutter Creek Primary.
 Students, parents and teachers thoroughly enjoy and benefit greatly from this transitional program.

-Kickoff to Kindergarten Nights are back!
+Kickoff to Kindergarten Nights